bhm-kyndryl/Metraixbeat/Parameters.conf_ReadMe.md

 ### Limit the number of monitored network adapters to the given list.
 Sort and separate them by comma
 	Exemple for all interfaces:                "EntRestricted": "all"
-	Exemple for all ent interfaces: 		"EntRestricted": "ent16,ent17,ent18" Exemple for all en  interfaces: 		"EntRestricted": "en16,en17,en18" "EntRestricted": "all"
+	Exemple for all ent17,  interfaces:        "EntRestricted": "ent16,en17,en18" "EntRestricted": "all"

 ### Limit the number of monitored fiber channel adapters to the given list.
 Sort and separate them by comma
 	Exemple for all interfaces:                                 "FcsRestricted": "all"
-	Exemple for all interfaces: 		"FcsRestricted": "fcs16,fcs17,fcs18"
+	Exemple for fcs16, fcs17 and fcs18 interfaces only: 		"FcsRestricted": "fcs16,fcs17,fcs18"
 	"FcsRestricted": "all"